merlinscholz/lockdoc-tools/manuals/vm-freebsd-i386/README.md

         ```
         From this point on, if you want to revert to the normal Kernel, you have to press "6" at the bootloader prompt.

+    * Prepare the test disk to run LTP on:

+        LTP requires a separate disk image to actually run the test suites on.
+The device has to be noted in `/lockdoc/run-bench.sh`, the default there is `DEVICE=/dev/ada1`.
+Please note that the device path may differ when running the system in your usual hypervisor vs running it in BOCHS.
+If you're planing to run the experiments with KCOV enabled, you have to insert this path also when analyzing the logs (see point "KCOV" further down for details).

 At this point, upon rebooting the VM, it should automatically start the benchmark **when the kernel is installed** (and unless a key is pressed when prompted to do so).
-The image can now be used to run the LockDoc experiments in FAIL*/bochs.
+The image can now be used to run the LockDoc experiments in FAIL*/BOCHS.
 If you are using VirtualBox (or another virtualization software that doesn't support raw disk images), you have to convert the disk image before using fail*.
 On the VM host: ```qemu-img convert -f qcow2 -O raw freebsd.qcow2 freebsd.raw```

 6. Building the Kernel
     * On the target system (in-tree)